JesseEmond/blitz-2024-registration/README.md

 ### Simple Bot Results

-Through some iteration, we eventually get a score of TODO pts:
+Through some iteration, I eventually got a score of 4240 points.

-TODO(emond): Game video, update score above

 For the simple bot's code, see the branch [`py_bot`](https://github.com/JesseEmond/blitz-2024-registration/tree/py_bot),